Renew Your Arizona Notary

 To renew your Arizona notary commission, you must:

-Purchase an Arizona notary stamp and notary record book once your application is approved.
+Purchase an Arizona notary stamp and a notary record book

 Everything you need to renew your Arizona notary commission